bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

 #### ...does it raise an exception?

 A trie is one of those fancy data structures you may have heard peers at work throw around in discourse at the coffee machine.
 Or maybe you're interviewing at a FAANG.
-Or you stumbled on it on LeetCode.
+Or you like LeetCode.
 Regardless, there's no need to feel intimidated; a trie is just a tree!
 I love how easy that is to remember.
 I've also seen it pronounced as "try", but I like the other origin